Renewing our promise to child and maternal survival and development

-However, an estimated 150,000 children still die here before reaching their fifth birthday, and nearly 10,000 mothers lose their lives through problems in pregnancy and childbirth - so We are renewing our promise to children and women to safeguard their health and developmentwe are renewing our promise to those children and women to safeguard their health and development.
+However, an estimated 190,000 children still die here before reaching their fifth birthday, and nearly 17,000 mothers lose their lives through problems in pregnancy and childbirth - so we are renewing our promise to children and women to safeguard their health and development..

 UNICEF works to improve the coverage and quality of basic health services, with a special focus on under-served communities.
 We also work closely with government partners to identify critical gaps in technical skills, provide guidance on better allocation of resources, help to gather and analyse important data to help in prioritising responses, and provide technical assistance that helps make health and nutrition programmes more effective.

 We support training of health workers, such as midwives, to improve practical skills and key knowledge of good practices that can be shared within the communities where they work.